 Gently icing the metacarpal in the initial phase of injury (first 72 hours) and keeping it elevated above the level of the heart can assist in reducing swelling and pain.
 This should generally be implemented on the way to receiving urgent medical attention.
 Ice can be applied for 20 minutes and repeated every 2 hours.

 Patients with a metacarpal fracture should perform pain free flexibility and strengthening exercises as part of their rehabilitation to ensure an optimal outcome.
-The treating physiotherapist can advise which exercises are most appropriate for the patient and when they can commence.
+The treating physiotherapist and orthopaedic surgeon can advise which exercises are most appropriate for the patient and when they can commence.
+Early appropriate mobilisation is vital to optimise recovery.

 Manual “hands-on” therapy from the physiotherapist such as massage, joint mobilisation, dry needling, stretches and electrotherapy can also assist with improving range of movement, pain and function following a metacarpal fracture.
 This can generally commence once the physiotherapist or surgeon has indicated it is safe to do so.